kroylar/lmhack/README.md

 ## Use

 Simply use `LD_PRELOAD=lmhack.so` in your environment.
 You can either use it on the command line along with the program you are calling, or export it for all programs to use.
 Once the *fopen* symbol has been first hijacked, the only overhead will be 1 or 2 if statements, and any requests not accessing */etc/passwd* will be passed along to the system *fopen*.

+Keep in mind that the architecture will be chosen depending upon the program that it is called with.
+In the case of *make* which calls child programs of differing architectures, a **SEGFAULT** will occur.
+So when running with *make*, explicitly set the `LD_PRELOAD` equal to the absolute path of the *lmhack.so* binary that shares the architecture you are targeting, ie:

+`LD_PRELOAD=/usr/lib32/lmhac.so make <target>`